denoland/std/README.md

 ## Hosting

-You can deploy your SaaSKit project to any VPS or Deno Deploy.
+You can deploy your Deno SaaSKit project to any VPS or Deno Deploy.

 ### Deno Deploy